What is a Mortgage Net Branch?

 You will want a company that’s going to save you money and make you money.
 The only way a truly valuable mortgage net branch company should make money is when you do.
 You should not be a retail profit center for them.

-How can I tell a good Mortgage Net Branch program from a bad one?
+How can I tell a good program vs a bad one?

 That’s the critical question and the answer is to ask a lot of questions.
 Many companies are easy to get onboard with while the top ones aren’t nearly so willing to sign just anyone up.
 If they don’t require a criminal background check, be suspicious.
 If they don’t call and question your references or require a minimum experience level, it should send up red flags.
 Remember you won’t be their only branch.
 If another branch is operated by a branch manager who isn’t up to ethical or professional snuff, the resulting ill will and potentially bad publicity could spill over onto you.